Nitasamoe/gamev02/README.md

 # About

-Wasteland(name to define) is a university project develop during the Creative Coding course at [Politecnico di Milano.](http://www.polimi.it)
-The aim is to create a [p5-based](http://p5js.org) app around the theme of “out of scale”.
+Wasteland is a university project develop during the Creative Coding course at [Politecnico di Milano.](http://www.polimi.it) The aim is to create a [p5-based](http://p5js.org) app around the theme of “out of scale”.

 # Project idea